serbriri/Tools/README.md

 These are tools I developed for myself, code could be messy but most of the time it works.
 If they are useful or could help someone along the way, all the better.

 ## decode_batch.py
 Decodes obfuscated **.bat** files used by a new malware.
 These files use a simple character array substitution and empty variables obfuscation.
-This script extracts the original .bat script.
+This script extracts the original .bat script without executing it.
-The format of the files is something like this:
+The format of the obfuscated files is something like this:
 ```
 ÿþ&@cls&@set "ÃÃ§¡=3aQBGDRprYNqscPt u7ZdkCWgLFhEjmobiy5I8OnvT1lw6M0X@AVJx9U24zKfHSe"